 "Don't try to talk.
-I was able to awaken you.
+I was able to resurrect you.
 You have been dead for three days."

 The Voyage of the Wayfarer